A few years ago, I wrote a post about ten games I actually enjoyed playing with my children (aka not Chutes and Ladders).

-After reading aloud to my kids, playing games is probably one of my favorite ways to spend time with my children.
-Ella, especially LOVES playing games, and we play probably 1-2 games a day at our house.
+After reading aloud to my kids, playing board games and card games is probably one of my favorite ways to spend time with my children.
+Ella, especially, LOVES playing games, and we play probably 3-5 games a day at our house.

-If your kids are also game lovers and you’re looking for ones that won’t make you want to fake a violent stomach bug, here are ten more games we really love playing with our girls (and if you’re in the market for holiday gifts, these are all winners):
+If your kids are also game lovers and you’re looking for ones that won’t make you want to fake a violent stomach bug, here are ten more board games for kids we really love playing with our girls:

 - Loot.
-We bought this one for Ella for her birthday and it’s been a big hit.
+We bought this one for Ella for her 7th birthday and it’s been a big hit.
 This pirate-themed game is quick to learn and fun for the grown-ups and simple enough for the kids.
-Ani, who is almost 5 can play it, but sometimes gets tired of it before we finish.

 - Guess Who?
 I played this game approximately ten million times as a child (we had a travel version, and my sisters and I played it CONSTANTLY one summer) and it’s been really fun to play it with my girls now.

 - 9 Innings.
 There are a bunch of versions of this game, some of which are called Golf, and there’s an official version of this you can buy here, but we just play with two decks of regular cards.
 Both of my girls (7 and almost 5) really enjoy this one, and it’s fast enough for a quick game in 10 minutes or so.

 - Dominion.
 I taught this game to Ella a year ago and we played it nearly daily last summer.
 She LOVES this one, and it’s one of my faves too.
 I love that it has endless variations, but isn’t hard to learn.

 - Sequence for Kids.
 Bart’s sister gave us this board game for kids for Christmas and it’s a fun one to play as a family because it’s fast and easy enough for the three older girls.
 And even as an adult, it’s enjoyable.